infusionsoft/keap-sdk/sdks/v2/java/docs/AffiliateApi.md

 | **500** | Internal Server Error |  -  |

-## removeAffiliateFromProgramUsingPOST
+## removeAffiliateFromProgram

-> void removeAffiliateFromProgramUsingPOST(id, affiliateRemoveFromProgramRequest)
+> void removeAffiliateFromProgram(id, affiliateRemoveFromProgramRequest)

 Remove an Affiliate from a Commission Program